aha999/IssueTemplates/README.md

 ### Website request:

-It would be nice to have this project's landing site / website so any articles in the future can link to it and the website would make a better visual representation of the project that could attract more users, developers and contributors.
+It would be useful to have this project's landing site / website, so any future news articles can link to it and the website would make a better visual representation of the project that could attract more users, developers and contributors.

 A simple option is via [Github Pages](https://pages.github.com/), that a lot of github open source projects are using, which Github hosts for free for any repo on their website.